From One-to-One to Many-to-Many: Dynamic Cross-Layer Injection for Deep Vision-Language Fusion: Abstract

 \section{Abstract}

 Vision-Language Models (VLMs) create a severe visual feature bottleneck by using a crude, asymmetric connection that links only the output of the vision encoder to the input of the large language model (LLM).
-This static architecture fundamentally limits the ability of LLMs to achieve comprehensive alignment with hierarchical visual knowledge, compromising their capacity to accurately integrate local details with global semantics into coherent reasoning.
-To resolve this, we introduce \textbf{Cross-Layer Injection (CLI)}, a novel and lightweight framework that forges a dynamic ``\textbf{many-to-many}'' bridge between the two modalities.
+This static architecture fundamentally limits the ability of LLMs to achieve comprehensive alignment with hierarchical visual knowledge, compromising their capacity to accurately integrate local details with global semantics into coherent reasoning. \footnote{Note that \textit{reasoning} throughout this paper denotes the model's general inferential ability to interpret and integrate visual and linguistic cues, rather than any explicit ``thinking'' paradigm.} To resolve this, we introduce \textbf{Cross-Layer Injection (CLI)}, a novel framework that forges a dynamic ``\textbf{many-to-many}'' bridge between the two modalities.
 CLI consists of two synergistic, parameter-efficient components: an \textbf{Adaptive Multi-Projection (AMP)} module that harmonizes features from diverse vision layers, and an \textbf{Adaptive Gating Fusion (AGF)} mechanism that empowers the LLM to selectively inject the most relevant visual information based on its real-time decoding context.
 We validate the effectiveness and versatility of CLI by integrating it into LLaVA-OneVision and LLaVA-1.5.
-Extensive experiments on 18 diverse benchmarks demonstrate significant performance improvements, establishing CLI as a scalable paradigm that unlocks deeper multimodal understanding by granting LLMs on-demand access to the full visual hierarchy.
+Extensive experiments on 28 diverse benchmarks demonstrate significant performance improvements, establishing CLI as a scalable paradigm that unlocks deeper multimodal understanding by granting LLMs on-demand access to the full visual hierarchy.
+Code is available at \url{https://github.com/codefuse-ai/CLI}.